Vocational Training (detail), 1984

 Curators: Aline Kominsky-Crumb and Dan Nadel

-Artists: Robert Armstrong, Michelle Brand, Robert Crumb, Kim Deitch, Phoebe Gloeckner, Justin Green, Rick Griffin, Bill Griffith, Rory Hayes, Jay Kinney, Aline Kominsky-Crumb, Jay Lynch, Michael McMillan, Willy Mendes, Willy Murphy, Diane Noomin, Trina Robbins, Spain Rodriguez, Sharon Rudahl, Gilbert Shelton, Art Spiegelman, Carol Tyler, Robert Williams, S. Clay Wilson et Julie Wood.
+Artists: Robert Armstrong, Michele Brand, Robert Crumb, Kim Deitch, Phoebe Gloeckner, Justin Green, Rick Griffin, Bill Griffith, Rory Hayes, Jay Kinney, Aline Kominsky-Crumb, Jay Lynch, Michael McMillan, Willy Mendes, Willy Murphy, Diane Noomin, Trina Robbins, Spain Rodriguez, Sharon Rudahl, Gilbert Shelton, Art Spiegelman, Carol Tyler, Robert Williams, S. Clay Wilson and Julie Wood.

 The exhibition focuses on original comic art by canonical figures such as Robert Crumb, Gilbert Shelton, Bill Griffith, Art Spiegelman, Spain Rodriguez, Robert Williams and S. Clay Wilson, alongside their equally fascinating, if lesser-known peers, among them the great female cartoonists of the time, who brought scathing personal politics and memoirs to the field – Phoebe Gloeckner, Diane Noomin, Willy Mendes, Sharon Rudahl, and artists who arrived into comics with perspectives that were immersed in surreal or avant garde impulses, including Rory Hayes, Michael McMillan, and Jewelie Goodvibes.
 Ultimately, the American underground was a place where outsiders could flourish.
 It was about as far out as one could get, forever teetering on the edge of art and acceptability.